ccsmed1/docs.kaiko.com/source/index.html.md

             "trade_count": 0,
             "trade_compressed_size": 0
         }
-        // ...
+        /* ... */
     ]
 }
 ```

 This endpoint retrieves a list of supported instruments.
-There are 3 possible cases regarding the trading period:
+There are three possible cases regarding the trading period:

-* It has started but not ended yet (start time fields will be set, but end time fields will be `null`)
+* Trading has started and the instrument is still trading (start time fields will be set, but end time fields will be `null`)
-* It is done (both start and end time fields are set)
+* Trading has occured but the instrument is no longer traded (both start and end time fields are set)
-* It has not started yet (both start and end time fields are `null`)
+* Trading has not been started yet (both start and end time fields are `null`)

 ### HTTP request